 Will this recipe work for 3 6in cake pans?
 Do I need to adjust the temperature or time?

 Hi Tooba, I haven’t tested this in three six-inch pans to advise.
-But I recommend using THIS Adapt Baking Recipes to Fit Different Pan Sizes Guide.
-I hope this is helpful.
+But I recommend using this helpful guide.

 Words can’t describe how delicious this cake is….one of the best I have made!
 Ingredients and measurements are spot on and easy to follow.
 I plan to use your recipe for making Vanilla Extract as well.